-MATH 220 STATISTICS 3 hours
+MATH 220 STATISTICS

 Using technology and real-world data, this course explores descriptive and inferential statistics in preparation for research in various fields of study.
 A TI-83 graphing calculator or equivalent may be required.
 This course partially fulfills the knowledge (natural science) outcome or partially fulfills the thinking outcome, and fulfills the university mathematics proficiency requirement.
-Prerequisite: MATH 090 or equivalent or appropriate placement.
+Prerequisite: MATH 093, CS 110, Placement Assessment, or instructor consent.

-MATH 225 CALCULUS I 4 hours
+MATH 225 CALCULUS I

 Includes the study of functions via rates of change.
 The main tool is the derivative, and it is approached from algebraic, numerical and graphical points of view.
 There are applications of differentiation and an introduction to integration.
 This course partially fulfills the knowledge (natural science) outcome or partially fulfills the thinking outcome, and fulfills the university mathematics proficiency requirement.
-Prerequisite: Four years of high school mathematics or equivalent or MATH 117.
+Prerequisite: High school level precalculus or MATH 117, Placement Assessment, or instructor consent.

-MATH 226 CALCULUS II 4 hours
+MATH 226 CALCULUS II

 Sequel to MATH 225 Calculus I, in which functions are studied via integration.
 Topics include applications of the definite integral and an introduction to infinite series and differential equations.
-Prerequisite: MATH 225 or consent.
+Prerequisite: MATH 225 or instructor consent.